margaretmf/margaretmf.github.io/teaching.md

 * the many Indians at the mission, strange language
 * Channel Islands, Indians, the north
 * the land, sea, air, extraordinary skill
+* the Aleut ship, came to our island, "gull with folded wings"
+* little harbor, Coral Cove

 ## Color ##
+* red // sails
+* black // eyes ["like a Lizard's"]
+* blue // stone
+* red // ship

 ## Adjectives ##
+* sleepy // eyes
+* rising // sun
+* pointed // stick

 ## Vocabulary ##

 ## Themes ##

 ### Interesting Sentences or Paragraphs ###
+* "My brother Rabo was only a little boy half my age, which was twelve.
+He was small for one who had lived so many suns and moons, but quick as cricket.
+Also foolish, as a cricket when he was excited.
+For this reason and because I wanted him to help me gather roots and not go running off, I said nothing about the shell I saw or the gull with folded wings." (p.
+1, Island of the Blue Dolphins)

 ----------